josdejong/typed-function/README.md

 Type checking input arguments adds some overhead to a function.
-For very small functions this overhead can be larger than the function execution itself is, but for any non-trivial function the overhead is typically neglectable.
+For very small functions this overhead can be larger than the function execution itself is, but for any non-trivial function the overhead is typically small to neglectable.
 You need to keep in mind though that you probably would have to do the type checking done by `function-composer` anyway.